 The process of model training is shown in Figure 2.
-Training was performed using only patient data from the derivation cohort.
+The training was performed using only patient data from the derivation cohort.
 The derivation cohort was further split into training (70%) and testing (30%) datasets.
-Training was performed for 500 epochs and each training epoch included a mini-batch of 455 patients randomly selected from the training dataset.
-Conceptually, performance of the model is designed to improve by training with longer epochs.
+The training was performed for 500 epochs and each training epoch included a mini-batch of 455 patients randomly selected from the training dataset.
+Conceptually, the performance of the model is designed to improve by training with longer epochs.
 However, this approach can also result in overfitting.
-To avoid this pitfall and select the model with best performance, the model was evaluated using the testing dataset at the end of each epoch.
-The final model was that which performed best with the testing dataset.
-Performance was measured by calculating the c-statistics of the prediction model for all the data in testing dataset.
-No data from validation cohort were used for training.
+To avoid this pitfall and select the model with best